 From his days at the brand-new Venice Café to his recent run on Broadway with the show War Horse at Lincoln Center Theater - as "Song Man" in Lost Highway, the Hank Williams Story at the Little Shubert Theater, and in solo shows in venues like Ars Nova, performing music from his original musical, "Stained,” Jack’s talents have crossed many musical and artistic boundaries.

 As a versatile pianist and mulit-instrumentalist, Spann has been honing his craft in NYC clubs such as the Sidewalk Cafe, Living Room, Bar 82, Bar 4, Trash Bar, Otto's Sunken Head, Hank's, andThe Path Cafe.
-Having performed in Seattle, Saint Louis, New York and beyond, Jack has been composing the music that will soon be released as his first full length solo studio recording.
+Having performed in Seattle, Saint Louis, New York and beyond, Jack has been composing the music that will soon be released as his third full length solo studio recording, in April 2017.

-Jack Spann’s forthcoming album “Time, Time, Time, Time, Time,” can be described at times dark and introspective, laden with emotion, grit and passion, both down-to-earth and eclectic.
+Jack Spann’s music can be described at times dark and introspective, laden with emotion, grit and passion, both down-to-earth and eclectic.
 Produced by Gary Tanin (Sam Llanas, Daryl Stuermer, Roger Powell) the record represents a body of work packed with heartfelt examinations of everyday lives, conveying ecstasy, empathy and ferocity.
 Spann’s music has been compared to authentic pre-fame versions of Elton John or Billy Joel, James Taylor, Ray Charles, Ben Folds or even a latter day Joe Jackson.